RogueAngelfire/the_horseshoe_inn_v1/README.md

 knew the amount of pressure my friend is under buying a pub during a pandemic and making it work knowing potentially it could go very wrong.
 To assist him I have plenty of ideas to support him on the way to his and my successes.

+02/10/20
+I have found out my deadlines and after a chat with my mentor he has advised me not to take on the huge task of simoutaniously building 2 large websites as just one was pointed out to me by student services as a behemoth.
+I have also been in contact with Paul again at The Horseshoe Inn and he agrees that the work load for both of us is vast.
+This project will remain the priority and I will continue with Vixen's Vegan Delights after I am closer in completing this assignment.
+Furthermore, I am due to travel back to Scotland for further meetings and include terms and conditions and take proffessional pictures of the establishment.
+My cut off day for the assignment is 16th December however, I hope to submit the assignemt around the 1st November to allow me to assist other customers and clients I have gathered.

 # Data store integration